 - Wearing appropriate shoes for the occasion

 - Stretching before exercises and sports

 Treatment of a Sprain

-If you have any questions, please feel free to contact our office located in Havre de Grace, MD.
-We offer the newest diagnostic and treatment technologies for all your foot care needs.Read more about Ankle Sprains
+If you have any questions please feel free to contact our office located in Havre de Grace, MD .
+We offer the newest diagnostic and treatment technologies for all your foot and ankle needs.Read more about Ankle Sprains